Sergix/JTerm/ROADMAP.md

 - [ ] Internet file downloader

 ## Tracking
-To track this list, this list will be placed into a GitHub milestone, and will help keep track of all the necessities until "v1.0.0".
-A reference link will be provided here.
+To track this list, it is placed in the [v1.0.0 Roadmap](https://github.com/Sergix/JTerm/milestone/1) milestone.
 All Issues and Pull Requests that are designated to complete a task on the milestone tracker should be marked as so.

 > JTerm 0.5.1
 > `jterm-v0.5.1.jar`